-When Surgeons Are Abrasive To Coworkers, Patients' Health May Suffer
+When Surgeons Are Abrasive To Co-Workers, Patients' Health May Suffer

 But, he says, another important takeaway is that unprofessional behavior is not the norm for surgeons.

-"The vast majority take care of their patients, are respectful to their coworkers," he says.
+"The vast majority take care of their patients, are respectful to their co-workers," he says.
 "A very small proportion account for a disproportionate share of adverse outcomes."
-(About one third of the patients studied had been treated by surgeons with one or more reports.)
+(About one-third of the patients studied had been treated by surgeons with one or more reports.)

 What's more, Cooper says, awareness can often improve surgeons' behavior.
-Previous studies have shown that most surgeons may improve their behavior towards patients when given appropriate feedback.
+Previous studies have shown that most surgeons may improve their behavior toward patients when given appropriate feedback.
 Continuing to do studies like these and informing surgeons about the risks of unprofessional communication, Cooper says, is key: "You can drop malpractice risks just by sharing data," he says.

 The image of the insensitive and rude surgeon is evolving, Cooper and others say.
 In the 2018 AMA Journal of Ethics article, the authors note that "modern surgeons are far more diverse and socially adept than the stereotype suggests."
-Some medical schools have started to offer courses on kindness and empathy, and judge students in part on personality assessments and perceived empathy levels.
+Some medical schools have started to offer courses on kindness and empathy and judge students in part on personality assessments and perceived empathy levels.

 Yet while the stereotype of the abrasive surgeon no longer applies to many modern surgeons, they write, "it continues to influence patients' expectations and surgeons' interactions with their clinical colleagues."